 If you are assaulted or threatened abroad

 Contact the local authorities and file a police report immediately.

-Contact family and friends to reassure them of your safety and well-being, especially if you have been unable to contact them due to the assault.
+Contact family and friends at home regularly to reassure them of your safety and well-being, especially if you have been unable to contact them immediately after the assault.

 - To help cope with the trauma, discuss the incident with family and friends or with a professional.